metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 ## Naming

-The name of a work should be its canonical title, in the language it was written by its author, or translator of translated works.
+The name of a work should be its canonical title, in the language it was written by its author, or translator for translated works.
 Additional names, such as descriptive titles, known variations or transliterations should be included as aliases.